-Heidi Ison, MSW, LCSW, BCD
+Heidi Ison, MSW, LCSW, BCD, QSP

-I received my Master’s Degree in Social Work from Rutgers University—ranked among the Top 25 social work programs in the nation.
-I am the owner of Radically Open DBT Tampa and Board Certified by the American Board of Clinical Social Work.
-With over a decade of mental health experience, I have treated diverse people of all ages in hospitals, community mental health, non-profit organizations, higher education, and private practice settings.
+Heidi is the owner and clinical director of Radically Open DBT Tampa, Certified RO DBT Clinician and Trainer, and is Board Certified by the American Board of Clinical Social Work.
+With over a two decades of mental health experience, she has had the privilege of treating diverse people of all ages in hospitals, community mental health centers, non-profit organizations, higher education, and private practice settings.

-As a Certified RO DBT Clinician and Trainer , I am committed to helping clients create a Life Worth Sharing through the delivery of individual, group, couples and family counseling.
-In addition to psychotherapy, I offer professional consultation and trainings in Radically Open DBT to improve treatment outcomes with traditionally challenging populations.
-I was a founding member of the RO DBT Adolescent Steering Committee, participating in the development and trial of unpublished treatment adaptations for teens.
-I am presently working on the development of RO DBT family treatment protocols under the mentorship of RO DBT Founder Dr. Thomas Lynch.
+Heidi has received advanced training in many evidence-based mental health treatments including Cognitive Behavioral Therapy, Exposure and Response Prevention, Psychological First Aid and Disaster Response, and Accelerated Resolution Therapy (trauma).
+She is a recognized Suicide Prevention professional having developed comprehensive suicide prevention trainings and response systems under the Garret Lee Smith Suicide Prevention Grant at two institutes of higher education.
+In addition to psychotherapy, Heidi offers professional consultation and trainings in Radically Open DBT to improve treatment outcomes with traditionally challenging populations.
+She was a founding member of the RO DBT Adolescent (RO-DBT A) committee, participating in the development and trial of unpublished treatment adaptations for teens and has contributed to the development of RO DBT Family (RO DBT-F) treatment protocols under the mentorship of RO DBT treatment founder Dr. Thomas Lynch.

 Ian H. Barker, LMHC, MCAP, DBTC